kurosakistrawberry/alice/README.md

 ### 🙏 Acknowledgements

-Special thanks to all contributors, supporters, and users of Alice Music Bot.
+Special thanks to all contributors, supporters, and users of Orihime Music Bot.
 Your feedback and support keep us going!
 - [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot)
 - [AnonXMusic](https://github.com/AnonymousX1025/AnonXMusic) for their source code.
 -